BioMedicalBigDataMiningLab/ItLnc-BXE/README.md

-# PtLnc-BXE
+# ItLnc-BXE

-This computational tool is designed for plant long non-coding RNA prediction, and namely PtLnc-BXE ( 'Prediction of plant lncRNAs using a Bagging-XGBoost-ensemble method with multiple features').
+This computational tool is designed for plant long non-coding RNA prediction, and namely ItLnc-BXE ( 'Identification of plant lncRNAs using a Bagging-XGBoost-ensemble method with multiple features').

 Datasets and tools we used are available at: https://pan.baidu.com/s/1M3zAve936BBbReoaFL8ZEQ